mortgage minds

 • Home

-Although most buyers are searching online, registering with your local agents is a good idea and building rapport with them.
+Although most buyers are searching online, it is a good idea to register with your local agents is a good idea and build rapport with them.
 Sometimes, this can be one of the best ways to find a property deal.
 You can also go for a walk to your buying area and look for sale boards.

 Not all agents can afford to pay Rightmove or Zoopla hefty monthly subscriptions to market their properties.
 This sort of property usually has less interest or offers, increasing the chances of buying a property at a lower price.